CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Experiments

 \subsection{Qualitative Results}

-Fig.~\ref{fig:compare} presents a qualitative comparison with baseline methods.
-As illustrated, the baselines struggle with complex examples, resulting in coarse geometry and a lack of detail.
-The generated colors are often simple, flat, and inharmonious.
-In contrast, our method produces intricate geometry with a harmonious global structure, rich local details, and high-fidelity colors.
-For the bottom task, where mesh removal is applied on the volcano, MagicClay replaces the volcano with a rock of distorted geometry, and a different color style compared to the original mesh; Instant3dit substitutes the volcano with a bland patch of grass, but fails to preserve the original part's geometry and quality; our method seamlessly removes the volcano and fills the space with rocks similar to those in adjacent regions, thereby achieving both visual and geometric harmony.
+\cref{fig:compare} presents a qualitative comparison with baseline methods.
+As illustrated, the baselines struggle with complex tasks, resulting in coarse geometry and a lack of detail.
+The generated colors are often overly simple, flat, and visually inconsistent.
+In contrast, our method produces harmonious global structure, rich local details, and high-fidelity colors.